hadeelomar/hadeelomar/README.md

 - 🎓 Currently I am: Studying Computer Systems Engineering at Queen Mary University of London
 - 📱 Developing my skills in full-stack development, following up on my previous internship as an iOS Engineer at Warner Bros.
 Discovery, where I worked on the HBO Max streaming service
 - 🚀 Learning more about architectural patterns and CI/CD
-- 💡 Working on my final year full-stack project related to spatial audio/audio rendering to enhance music streaming, using Flask as a back-end
+- 💡 Working on my final year project where I'm developing a WebSocket-based API in Flask for real-time server-side spatial audio processing and binaural rendering.

 ## 🔧 Technologies & Tools